ksassnowski/venture-docs/docs/usage/caveats-and-limitations.md

 ## Circular Dependencies

-The package currently does not check for circular dependencies in your graph.
+The package currently does not check for circular dependencies in your workflow.

 ## Duplicate Jobs